-Previously, IFRS had little guidance for 'unbundling' contracts into components.
+Previously, IFRS had little specific guidance for 'unbundling' contracts into components.
 In contrast, IFRS 15 contains detailed guidance and it is likely that many entities will need to amend their current accounting policies and approaches.
-This may have a significant effect on the pattern of revenue and profit recognition.
+For example, a contract for the combined provision of accounting and tax services may need to be split into two components.
+This may have a significant effect on the profile of revenue and profit recognition.